dancebunny98/zapret2/docs/manual.en.md

 ## Protocol detection

-nfqws2 signatures the payload types of individual packets or groups of packets.
+nfqws2 signatures the payload types of individual packets or packet groups.
-All packets without data have payload empty.
-Undetermined payloads have payload type "unknown".
+All packets without data have payload type "empty", undetermined payloads - type "unknown".
 The flow protocol is assigned after receiving the first known payload and remains with the flow for the rest of its existence.
 In this case, subsequent payloads can have both a known type and an unknown one.
 In payload and flow protocol filters special values are available - "all" and "known". "all" means any, "known" - not "empty" and not "unknown".